SEVIS Transfer Out

 If the period between programs is more than 5 months, your SEVIS record cannot be transferred and you must depart the US within your 60-day grace period.
 The new school must issue you a new Initial I-20 with a new SEVIS number.
 You may, then, re-enter the US no earlier than 30 days before your new program start date on your new Initial I-20.

 SEVIS Transfer Out Request Requirements

-- Completed online SEVIS Transfer Out request, which will require the following:
+- Complete a SEVIS Transfer Out request via your online profile in the Request & Document Center which will require the following:

 (Note - Students can use their spartans login information to apply.
 Alumni on OPT must go to https://internationalservices.ut.edu/ and click "Email Login" and use their personal email to log in to apply).